iTwin/imodel-unity-example/README.md

 ### How Can I Do XYZ With This Example?

-Please feel free to open an issue or contact matt.gooding@bentley.com directly with any questions.
+Please ask any questions on https://github.com/imodeljs/imodeljs/discussions.
-We are actively supporting interested users for this technology.
+We are actively supporting interested users of this technology.

 ## Contributing